Maine Pyar Kiya star, Reema Lagoo's ex-husband dies, his name was...

 BOLLYWOOD

-Late actress Reema Lagoo's ex-husband, Vivek Lagoo, passed away on June 19.
+Late actress Reema Lagoo's ex-husband, Vivek Lagoo, passed away on June 19, 2025.
+The funeral of Vivek Lagoo will be held on June 20, 2025, in Mumbai.

-Late actress Reema Lagoo's (best known for Maine Pyar, Hum Aapke Hain Koun) ex-husband, Vivek Lagoo, passed away on Thursday, June 19.
-Popular film journalist, Vickey Lalwani, dropped this news on his Instagram handle, and also informed that Vivek's funeral will be held on June 20, in Mumbai.
+Maine Pyar Kiya star, late Reema Lagoo's ex-husband, Vivek Lagoo, passed away on Thursday, June 19, 2025.
+Vivek was among the notable names in Hindi and Marathi cinema.
+Unlike his ex-wife, who was quite popular with her supporting roles in Hum Aapke Hain Koun and Hum Saath-Saath Hain, Vivek kept a low profile, focusing more on Marathi theatre.
+He is survived by their daughter, Mrunmayee Lagoo Waikul, who is the writer of Thappad and Scoop.
+Popular film journalist, Vickey Lalwani, shared the news of Vivek's demise.
+He took to Instagram and confirmed that Vivek Lagoo passed away on Thursday, and his funeral will be held on Friday, June 20.
+In his post, he wrote, "Reema Lagoo’s ex-husband Vivek Lagoo passed away this evening.
+The funeral is tomorrow morning at the Oshiwara crematorium.
+Vivek was an actor and director, both in Hindi and in Marathi cinema."

 Maine Pyar Kiya star, Reema Lagoo's ex-husband dies, his name was...